Introduction: DIY Plug-In Hybrid Car

+I'm a pretty big fan of my Craftsman Cordless Tool set.
 Two drills/screwdrivers, a work light, a reciprocating saw, circular saw, flashlight, and power stapler all run off the same interchangeable batteries.
 I have two chargers and four batteries.

 It's great to always have the right tool handy and not have to trip on an extension cord!

 A friend of mine is an RV mechanic.
 A while back, I got an RV generator from him.
 It was non-functioning and pulled out and replaced with a new one.
 He told me that if I could fix it, I could have it.

 He was also kind enough to loan me the repair manual!